latticexyz/mud/.changeset/wild-gorillas-care.md

 - All functions from `std-client` that depended on v1 network code are removed (most notably `setupMUDNetwork` and `setupMUDV2Network`).
 Consumers should upgrade to v2 networking code from `@latticexyz/store-sync`.

+- The following functions are removed from `std-client` because they are very use-case specific and depend on deprecated code: `getCurrentTurn`, `getTurnAtTime`, `getGameConfig`, `isUntraversable`, `getPlayerEntity`, `resolveRelationshipChain`, `findEntityWithComponentInRelationshipChain`, `findInRelationshipChain`.
+Consumers should vendor these functions if they are still needed.

 - Remaining exports from `std-client` are moved to `/deprecated`.
 The package will be removed in a future release (once there are replacements for the deprecated exports).

   ```diff